remynaps/amanda/README.md

 * If it doesn't already exist, make a new one and add "C:\MinGW\bin"

 `mingw32-make` in the `amanda` folder will now do your servings.

+<b>Cross-compile from Linux to Windows</b>

+You need the MinGW compiler under Linux.

+    sudo apt-get install mingw-w64 mingw32 mingw32-binutils

+Then compile using `CROSSFLAG=-cross make`

 original fork message (acda6a917f)
 ======